 Whenever the Court receives an overpayment for an infraction case and the Court determines that the defendant is delinquent on another felony, misdemeanor or infraction case, the Court will apply the overpayment to that case.

 Title Five.
-Family and Juvenile Rules Division 1.
-Family Law Matters Chapter 1.
+Family and Juvenile Rules

+Division 1.
+Family Law Matters

+Chapter 1.
 Family Law Department

 Rule 5.0.
-Definitions and Self-Represented Litigants
+Application of Rules and Definitions